athowes/thesis/README.md

 ![](https://geps.dev/progress/100)<!-- -->

 > \[!WARNING\]
 > Thesis under construction!
-Check back soon.
 Currently 280 pages.
+There are various
+> [enhancements](#enhancements) I would ideally like to make, but as
+> they say “a good thesis is a done thesis”.

 PhD in [Modern Statistics and Statistical Machine Learning](https://statml.io/) at [Imperial College